On this page...

 List items for 911 Funding Opportunities

-NG911 GIS Grant Funding Standards-FY2026 - July 1, 2025
+NG911 GIS Grant Funding Standards-FY2027 (July 1, 2026)

 Guidance

-NG911 GIS Grants as detailed in Iowa Code 34A.7A are a part of 911 Surcharge.
-Therefore, they do need to be used in accordance with Iowa Code 34A and Administrative Rule Section 605 Chapter 10.
-The criteria for spending 911 Surcharge funds is "receipt and disposition of the 911 call."
-Per 34A.2, Personnel Costs are generally not an eligible use of 911 Surcharge.
-However, there are exceptions for individuals conducting the activities of addressing, database management, and GIS.
-911 Surcharge and the NG911 GIS Grants, must be used specifically for the purposes of 911, and not GIS programs and projects that do not relate to the "Receipt and Disposition of the 911 call"
+Per Section 34A.2, personnel costs are generally not an eligible use of the 911 Surcharge.
+However, exceptions apply for individuals conducting the specific activities of addressing, database management, and GIS.
+The 911 Surcharge and NG911 GIS Grants must be used specifically for 911 purposes, excluding general GIS programs and projects that do not relate directly to the "receipt and disposition of the 911 call".

 Structure